 - Select Save.

-The custom tab can now be viewed on records.
+The custom tab will now appear on records.

 Custom Person Dataset Tabs